leandrosardi/mysaas/README.md

 If you are not running on Ubuntu 18.04 or Ubuntu 20.04, the command above may not work.

-**free-memembership-sites** has been tested with Ruby 3.1.2 and PostgreSQL 14.
+**free-memembership-sites** has been tested with Ruby 3.1.2 and CockrouchDB 22.1.
 Other version may not be stable.

 **Step 2:** Clone the project.